 Many American students –and 90,000 international students—attend a community college for the first two years of university studies.
 With nearly 1,200 community colleges in the country, there are many benefits of this model in comparison to studying all four years at a university.
 Community colleges offer significantly lower tuition, smaller classes and strong student support.
 For students who plan to earn a bachelor’s degree, the transition from community college to the university for the final two years can be quite easy.

 This plan is popularly known as the “2 + 2 model.”
 A bachelor’s degree in the U.S.A. is a minimum of four years.
-In the end, the diploma will only list the university which awards the bachelor’s degree.
+In the end, the diploma will only list the university that awards the bachelor’s degree.

 2 year community college + 2 years at a university = 4 years (bachelor’s degree)

 The Seattle Colleges, comprised of North, Central and South Seattle Colleges, enrolls 50,000 local students and more than 3,800 international students.
-Approximately 85% of the international students are planning to do the 2 + 2 model.
+Approximately 85 percent of the international students are planning to do the 2 + 2 model.
 In general, they choose to do either an Associate of Arts, Associate of Business or Associate of Science degree.

-The Seattle Colleges has one of the largest enrollments of international students in the U.S.A.
-We offer outstanding linkages with universities for students to easily transfer and complete the bachelor’s degree.
+The Seattle Colleges has one of the largest enrollments of international students in the USA.
+They offer outstanding linkages with universities for students to easily transfer and complete the bachelor’s degree.
 The Seattle Colleges has articulation agreements with all of the universities in Washington State where Seattle is located, some of which are highly ranked.
 The University of Washington, for example, is a popular choice for many students with its Seattle, Bothell and Tacoma branches.

 Transfer Admission Guarantee (TAG)